President Obama has just appointed Colonel Sanders to oversee and investigate the slaughter of chickens.

 Not paid leave, paid vacation.

-Lois learner.
+Lois Lerner.

-So the IRS uh the this is it's the first weekend of the of the Memorial Day weekend, first day of the of the weekend, and everything's pretty much changed its vibe.
+So the IRS, it's the first weekend of the Memorial Day weekend, the first day of the weekend.

-Uh there isn't a whole lot going on.
+There isn't a whole lot going on.

-Lois learner from 2009 to 2012 earned about 780,000.
+Lois Lerner from 2009 to 2012 earned about $780,000.

 That was for a job well done.

-Uh paid more than 740,000 between 2009 and 2012, which is the period that the IRS was targeting the Tea Party.
+Paid more than $740,000 between 2009 and 2012, which is the period that the IRS was targeting the Tea Party.

-Her salary therefore averaged more than 185,000 a year, which is higher than Congressmen and Senators.
+Her salary therefore averaged more than $185,000 a year, which is higher than congressmen and senators.

-And on top of that, she received more than 42,000 in bonuses.
+And on top of that, she received more than $42,000 in bonuses.

 But so did Romney get many million fewer votes than did McCain.